Half of US states have fully vaccinated at least 50% of adults. The impact is starting to come into focus - KTVZ

 More than 49% of the country’s total population has gotten at least one shot while more than 39% of the population is fully vaccinated, the data shows.

-The state with the highest proportion of adults who have been fully vaccinated against Covid-19 is Maine — with more than 62% of people 18 and over having completed their shots.
+The state with the highest proportion of adults who have been fully vaccinated against Covid-19 is Maine — with more than 62% of people 18 and older having completed their shots.

 The country is recording some of the lowest Covid-19 metrics in roughly a year and officials say it could soon get even better than that.